 - Possibility to have multiple masters in a local cluster using a process called “certification”; certification will process transactions in order or, in the event of a conflict, raise an error.

-One example of semi-synchronous replication is MySQL group replication.
-MySQL group replication introduces “semi-synchronous” in an attempt to merge the advantages of both asynchronous and semi-synchronous replication.
+“Semi-Synchronous Replication,” used early on by Facebook and YouTube, attempts to merge the advantages of both asynchronous and semi-synchronous replication.
 With semi-synchronous replication (semi-sync for short), transactions are committed on the master, transferred to at least one slave node but NOT NECESSARILY committed.
 At this point, control is handed back to the application and commits to the slaves are handled in the background.
 Compared to synchronous replication, applications can potentially be more responsive since they receive control back sooner (though it is not as fast as async).
 Also, compared to async, there is less chance of data loss and potentially less replication lag.

 With semi-synchronous replication, you have: